jeanibarz/probir/memory-bank/raw_reflection_log.md

 - Resolved all Pylance errors in `src/step3_analyze_correction_patterns.py` by using `write_to_file` with manually corrected indentation based on the file content provided by `read_file` and Pylance feedback.
 - The "Consolidated Logging" initiative is now complete for all identified Python scripts.

-Improvements_Identified_For_Consolidation:
-- General pattern: When `replace_in_file` proves difficult for complex changes or persistent whitespace/indentation issues, switch to a `read_file` -> manual correction -> `write_to_file` strategy.
-- Project `probir`: Ensure consistent use of `save_jsonl_dataset` for all Hugging Face dataset saving operations.
-- Python: When summing boolean fields for statistics, use `is True` to be explicit.
 ---
 ---
 Date: 2025-05-09